Rashtrakuta Empire: Society

 Joint families were the norm but legal separations between brothers and even father and son have been recorded in inscriptions.
 Women and daughters had rights over property and land as there are inscriptions recording the sale of land by women.
 The arranged marriage system followed a strict policy of early marriage for women.
 Among Brahmins, boys married at or below 16 years of age and the brides chosen for them were 12 or younger.
 This age policy was not strictly followed by other castes.
-Sati (a custom in which a dead man's widow would immolate herself on her husband's funeral pyre) was practiced but the few examples noted in inscriptions were mostly in the royal families.
+Sati (a custom in which a dead man's widow would immolate herself on her husband's funeral pyre) was practised but the few examples noted in inscriptions were mostly in the royal families.
 The system of shaving the heads of widows was infrequent as epigraphs note that widows were allowed to grow their hair but decorating it was discouraged.
 The remarriage of a widow was rare among the upper castes and more accepted among the lower castes.

 In the general population men wore two simple pieces of cloth, a loose garment on top and a garment worn like a dhoti for the lower part of the body.
 Only kings could wear turbans, a practice that spread to the masses much later.
 Dancing was a popular entertainment and inscriptions speak of royal women being charmed by dancers, both male and female, in the king's palace.
 Devadasis (girls were "married" to a deity or temple) were often present in temples.
 Other recreational activities included attending animal fights of the same or different species.
 The Atakur inscription (hero stone, virgal) was made for the favourite hound of the feudatory Western Ganga King Butuga II that died fighting a wild boar in a hunt.
 There are records of game preserves for hunting by royalty.
 Astronomy and astrology were well developed as subjects of study, and there were many superstitious beliefs such as catching a snake alive proved a woman's chastity.
 Old persons suffering from incurable diseases preferred to end their lives by drowning in the sacred waters of a pilgrim site or by a ritual burning.